The Impact of France’s Egalim Law on Mega-Promotions and Farmers’ Livelihoods

 However, it must be noted that this law has not fully borne fruit.
 It is even at the center of the anger of French farmers who have taken to the streets for several weeks.
 In fact, the text of the law supposed to guarantee them better remuneration in the context of negotiations between manufacturers and supermarkets would be little applied.
 At the end of January, as negotiations between distributors and producers were coming to an end, the French government imposed sanctions on three companies that failed to comply with these laws.

 In Belgium, Comeos prefers not to comment on the possible repercussions of the implementation of a law aimed at prohibiting mega-promotions.
 Just a year ago, CD&V MP Leen Dierick had already tabled a bill aimed at banning free 1+1 type promotions, with the Flemish Farmers’ Association and Unizo, the Union of Flemish independent entrepreneurs.
 A proposed law aimed in particular at combating food waste.
 “This free product, received with the purchase of another, is not always “necessary”.
-These promotions devalue the work of producers, who must cut back on their margins to be able to offer such low prices to supermarkets and retailers “This would also allow small traders, butchers and bakers in particular, to become a little more competitive again in the face of the cut prices of large-scale distribution,” according to the MP.
+These promotions devalue the work of producers, who must cut back on their margins to be able to offer such low prices to supermarkets and retailers “This would also allow small traders, butchers and bakers in particular, to become a little more competitive once more in the face of the cut prices of large-scale distribution,” according to the MP.
 Comeos then expressed reservations, fearing that such a measure would lead to a flight of customers to our neighbors, where prices are often cheaper than here.

 After gloomy sales, merchants do not see life in roses for Valentine’s Day